 This brings us to the other big difference between the Ruler Tool and the Straighten Tool.
 With the Ruler Tool, Photoshop makes no attempt to automatically crop the image after it’s been straightened.
 And in fact, there’s no way to crop the image using the Ruler Tool at all.
 That's okay, though, because all we need to do at this point is switch to the Crop Tool:

 With the Crop Tool now selected, I'll quickly resize my crop border and reposition the image within in, making sure to stay clear of the transparent areas in the corners:

 Then, I'll press Enter (Win) / Return (Mac) on my keyboard to commit the crop.
 And here, after straightening the image with the Ruler Tool and then cropping it with the Crop Tool, is my final result:

 And there we have it!
 That's how to rotate and straighten images using the Crop Tool, the Straighten Tool, and my personal favorite, the Ruler Tool, in Photoshop CC!
-Don't forget, all of our Photoshop tutorials are now available for download as convenient, print-ready PDFs!
+Check out our Photo Retouching section for more image editing tutorials!